andrewsproule0/drone-noise-fyp/README.md

 project/
 ├── code/                   ← all notebooks live here ├── data/
-│   ├── field/              ← original long field recordings, used for Audacity trimming only │   ├── garden/             ← original long garden recordings, used for Audacity trimming only │   ├── trimmed/
+│   ├── trimmed/
 │   │   ├── raw/            ← original trimmed .wav files (input, do not delete)
 │   │   ├── lufs_normalised/← created by 0011